 Want to buy terpenes?
-We offer a wide choice of pure terpenes and terpene products!
+Wide choice of pure terpenes and terpene products!

 You can now buy terpenes online in our extensive healthshop as well.
-We do not just offer these important and extremely beneficial plant ingredients as pure terpenes, but also as a complete terpene profile as these can be found in particular cannabis plants.
+We do not only offer these important and extremely beneficial plant ingredients as pure terpene isolates, but also as complete terpene profiles as these can be found in a particular cannabis plant.

 What are terpenes?

-Terpenes, also known as isoprene derivatives, come from plants and can be found as natural ingredients in countless plants, including in cannabis plants (hemp and weed) as well.
-This large group of organic molecules, which are produced naturally in plants, can also be from animal origin in exceptional cases, as has been observed in some insects like termites and some caterpillar/butterfly species.
+Terpenes, also known as isoprene derivatives, are derived from plants and can be found as natural ingredients in countless plants, including in cannabis plants (hemp and weed) as well.
+This large group of organic molecules, which are produced naturally in plants, can in exceptional cases also be derived from animals, as has been observed in some insects like termites and a few caterpillar/butterfly species.

-Some caterpillars for instance can extend a forked organ (osmeterium) when danger threathens, which wards off enemies from the powerful scent of the terpenes released.
-Some water beetles also possess the ability to excrete certain terpenes which can drive off harmful predators.
+Some caterpillars for instance can extend a forked organ (osmeterium) when danger threathens, which wards off enemies by the strong smell of the terpenes released.
+Some water beetles also possess the ability to be able to excrete certain terpenes which can drive off harmful predators.

 Strong smelling aroma of terpenes

 Terpenes, which are known for the strong smelling aroma they produce, offer a protective ability for plants.
-The potent scents can chase away harmful bacteria, fungi, plant eaters (herbivores) and other unwanted guests so they do not damage the plant.
+The strong scents can drive off harmful bacteria, fungi, plant eaters (herbivores) and other unwanted visitors, so they do not damage the plant.

-Instead of scaring off the natural enemies of the plant, the scent of certain terpenes can also attract useful insects.
+Instead of scaring off the natural enemies of the plant, the scent of certain terpenes can also cause useful insects to be attracted.
 This can be of major importance for the cross-pollination of plants.
-Besides this important function they offer many other beneficial biological functions, including for example the protection against intense sunlight.
+Besides this important function they offer many other useful biological functions, including for example protection against intense sunlight.

-Terpenes are useful for both plant and human
+Terpenes are beneficial for both plants and humans

 Difference between a terpene, terpiniol and terpenoid

 Terpiniols (alcohols) and terpenoids (isoprenoids) are derivative groups of terpenes.
-Contrary to terpenes, which are made up of only carbon and hydrogen (alkane or acyclic saturated hydrocarbon), these have additional functional compounds paired with alcohol, aldehyde or ketone groups.
-The three terms are often mixed up.
+Contrary to terpenes, which are made up of only carbon and hydrogen (single bond hydrocarbons), they have additional functional compounds paired with alcohol, aldehyde or ketones.
+The three terms are often used interchangeably.

 Terpenes belong to the largest group of plant components

 Terpenes belong to the largest group of plant components by far and researchers have by now identified 48,000 structures, of which 8,000 are categorised as terpenes and 40,000 as terpenoids.
-Despite that these structures are all varied, they all have the same basic precursor (preceding substance).
-This organic precursor, which is known as isopentenyl diphosphate, or IDP, consists of five carbon atoms and is created from acetic acid.
+Despite that all these structures are varying in nature, they all have the same basic precursor.
+This organic precursor, which is known as isopentenyl diphosphate, or IDP for short, consists of five carbon atoms and is formed from acetic acid.

 The classification of terpenes is done on the basis of the number of carbon atoms from which they are constructed.
-This is indicated with the letter C. The prefix which is present in the names, is based on the number of terpene units that the molecule is constructed of.
+This is indicated with the letter C. The prefix which is present in the names, is based on the number of terpene units with which the molecule is constructed.
 So for instance the hemiterpenes belong to the half terpenes with five carbon atoms (C5) and the word 'mono' in monoterpenes stands for the number 1.
 'Sesqui' stands for 1.5, 'di' for 2 and 'tri' for 3.

 - Hemiterpenes (C5)